 The Dell U2518D is a bit better than the Dell U2715H.
 The Dell U2518D has HDR support and performs decently in this mode.
 On the other hand, the Dell U2715H is slightly larger and has a lower input lag which makes it very responsive which is great for gaming.

-The Dell U2518D is much better than the LG 27UD58-B. The Dell U2518D supports HDR whereas the LG 27UD58-B does not.
+The Dell U2518D is much better than the LG 27UD58-B. The Dell U2518D supports HDR whereas the LG 27UD58-B doesn't.
 The Dell U2518D has better motion blur for slightly better gaming and significantly better ergonomics that allow you to place it more comfortably.
 The Dell U2518D can get brighter, and this is great for office use.
 On the other hand, the LG 27UD58-B has a better resolution which makes it slightly better for those who seek the extra detail.
 Also, the LG 27UD58-B has better input lag and better refresh rate.